 - Determine, plan, promote and implement an ecumenically inclusive spiritual care program

 - Working knowledge of comparative religion, methods of spiritual care and counseling in a correctional setting

 - Effective in communication and organization

 - Formulate innovative methods and procedures to meet spiritual and emotional needs

-- Recognition of all faiths and the corresponding values held by adherents
+- Accommodation of all faiths and the corresponding values held by adherents

 - Four or more years of experience in managing religious programming.
 Prior chaplaincy/counseling experience, prison/jail ministry experience, inter-faith work, and Clinical Pastoral Education (C.P.E.) training are desirable.